viperleed/viperleed/doc/content/tensor_leed.rst

     into two mostly-indepenent stages.
     As a direct consequence, the optimization can **only** be performed on a pre-defined grid of pertubation vectors (as given by the :ref:`DISPLACEMENTS file<displacements>`).
     Unfortunately, this together with the last point greatly limits the pool of applicable optimzation algorithms\ [1]_.

     Further, to achieve the best possible fit, this grid generally makes it necessary to run multiple sets of delta-amplitude calculations and structure optimizatios with varying grid-densities.

+-   The structure search implemented in TensErLEED has the additional limitation that geometrical displacements are limited to one dimension per atom.
+    Per search run, atoms can only be displaced along a pre-defined parametrized curve, rather than freely in 3D space.
+    To optimize the position of atoms in 3 dimensions, multiple sequential search runs are required.
+    See the entry on the :ref:`DISPLACEMENTS file<displacements>` for details and work-arounds (such as looping searches).